DNP Program Description

 - The DNP is an advanced educational credential for those who desire advanced practice knowledge but do not need or want a research focus.

-- Curriculum spans 8 semesters with a semester courseload not exceeding 9-10 credits
+- Curriculum spans eight semesters with a semester course load not exceeding 9 -10 credits.

 - Final project helps graduates build their clinical scholarship and expertise.